 The State of New York and the City of New York have their own building codes, although there are many similarities.
 Many local communities have amended the state codes.
 For more information, visit the International Code Council web site.
 You can also find information about the City of New York Building Code and the State of New York Building Code.
 Note that these codes apply to new buildings, and may or may not apply to existing construction.
 Remember to contact your local Department of Buildings for information on the exact codes that apply in your community.

-Building Codes changes often come from major tragedies.
-Changes were made after the Triangle Shirtwaist Factory fire on March 25, 1911 in New York City and the Coconut Grove Club fire on November 28, 1942 in Boston, Massachusetts.
+Building code changes often come from major tragedies.
+Significant building code changes were made after the Triangle Shirtwaist Factory fire on Saturday, March 25, 1911 in New York City and the Cocoanut Grove Club fire on Saturday November 28, 1942 in Boston, Massachusetts.

 It is important to accurately determine which building codes (and other codes, regulations, and standards) are applicable to a specific building.
 When a building is constructed, it is constructed under whatever codes, regulations, and standards are in force in the municipality at the time of construction.
 Codes, regulations, and standards change over time, and modifications are made to existing buildings.
 It is important to examine the history of the building to determine what codes, standards, and regulations are applicable.